-- 1. Toronto General Hospital blue identification card. - 2.
-Ontario Health Card (or provincial health card from another province). - 3.
+- 1. Ontario Health Card (or provincial health card from another province). - 2.
 An accurate list of all medications (names, doses, frequency) or bring the medications with you in their original packages.

 After your surgery, you will go to the Intensive Care Unit.
 You do not need any of your personal belongings here, and we want to lessen the risk that such items are lost in hospital.